rancher/partner-charts/README.md

 Any modifications to your upstream chart like **adding the partner label** will be done in the auto-generated `charts` directory.

-Add the partner label and required annotations in `Chart.yaml`:
+If this is a new chart, add the partner label and required annotations in `Chart.yaml`:

 ```yaml
 annotations: